yalvarez08/node-express-bug-hunt/README.md

 The files would not be located this way before the path is incorrect.
 The public folder is within the server folder; therefore, it needs to be rewritten like --> `app.use(express.static('server/public'));`

+### Bug 10

+`const PORT = process.env.PORT || 5007;`

+The comments above this line in the server.js stated to use port 5001.
+I just changed the port number to 5001 instead.

 ## Extra Practice (Optional)